MobulaFi/mobula-ui/README.md

  <img src="https://mobula.io/mobula/mobula-logo-text.svg" alt="Mobula Logo" width="200" height="auto">
 <br />
-Mobula is built using a modern tech stack comprising Next.js 13, Tailwind CSS, PostgREST, and TypeScript, and relies on npm for package management.
+Mobula is built using a modern tech stack comprising Next.js 13, Tailwind CSS, PostgREST, TypeScript and relies on npm for package management.
 This documentation provides an overview of the setup process and outlines the project's folder structure and the role of each component within the architecture.
 <br /><br />Check it out live: https://mobula.io
 <br />